xiaoyanzhuo/xiaoyanzhuo.github.io/_posts/2019-11-04-install-nvidia-driver-cuda-cudnn-tensorflow-gpu.md

 mathjax: true
 ---

-Installing Nvidia driver, CUDA, cuDNN is not an easy task.
-In this article we will introduce how to install Nvidia driver, CUDA, cuDNN in Ubuntu 18.04 LTS.
-The article will introduce two ways: one regular way and one simple, easy way.
-Thanks to Anaconda, which make life easier.
+Installing Nvidia driver, CUDA, cuDNN, Tensorflow-gpu/Keras is not an easy task.
+In this article we will introduce how to install Nvidia driver, CUDA, cuDNN, tensorflow-gpu/keras-gpu in Ubuntu 18.04 LTS.
+The article will introduce two ways: one regular way(method 1) and one simple, easy way(method 2).
+Thanks to Anaconda, which makes our life easier!

 <!--more-->